-Well, the mathematical and scientific foundation of the network automatically creates a demonstrably more secure blockchain and one that’s less susceptible to phishing attacks and instances of crypto-jacking.
+Well, the mathematical and scientific foundation of the network automatically creates a demonstrably more secure blockchain that’s less susceptible to phishing attacks and instances of crypto-jacking.

-Cardano’s processes ensure that the underlying technology and innovations go through a unique process of peer-reviewed research prior to being finalized, meaning that the founder’s core ideas are fully challenged and questioned before they’re implemented, resulting in increased stability and eliminating potential flaws ahead of time.
-This is best embodied by the development of the network’s off-chain scalability protocol (Ouroboros Hydra), which has gone through an intense peer-review process and took five years to validate.
+Cardano’s processes ensure that the underlying technology and innovations go through a unique process of peer-reviewed research before being finalized, meaning that the founder’s core ideas are fully challenged and questioned beforethey’re implemented, resulting in increased stability and eliminating potential flaws ahead of time.
+This is best embodied by developing the network’s off-chain scalability protocol (Ouroboros Hydra), which underwent an intense peer-review process and took five years to validate.